mupfdev/SNESoIP/README.md

 ## Hardware

-The new hardware design will most-likely be based on a ESP32 or ESP8266 microcontroller by Espressif Systems and will therefore use Wi-Fi.
+The new hardware design will be based on a ESP32 microcontroller by Espressif Systems.

 ## Licence and Credits